UNBREAKBUG/UNBREAKBUG/README.md

 ## About Me

 I focus on understanding how systems fail, how attacks propagate, and how defensive strategies can be engineered to stop them.
-My work centers on vulnerability assessment, penetration testing fundamentals, reconnaissance, network and web security, and practical cyber defense.
+My work centers around vulnerability assessment, penetration testing fundamentals, reconnaissance, and practical cyber defense.
+I learn through hands-on security labs, attack surface analysis, and CTF challenges that replicate real-world adversarial behavior.

-I learn through hands-on experimentation, security labs, controlled attack simulations, and CTF challenges that reflect real-world adversarial behavior.
-My objective is to evolve into a cybersecurity consultant capable of identifying weaknesses, evaluating risks, and improving security posture through structured, evidence-driven analysis.
+My objective is to become a cybersecurity consultant capable of identifying weaknesses, evaluating risks, and strengthening security postures through structured and evidence-driven approaches.

 ---